Music Courses for Everyone

 MUSI 276 - Songwriting Workshop and Production.
 (Submission of a portfolio of your songs is required.)

-MUSI 385 - Women in Popular Culture (crosslisted with Women’s Studies)
+MUSI 312 - Women and Popular Music (crosslisted with Women’s Studies)

 In addition, all Ensemble classes – MUSI courses ending on 06 (Vocal) or 07 (Instrumental) are open to all students.
 An audition on your instrument or voice is required.